V-Sekai/manuals/71 Decisions/71.18 Rejected 18/20220223-store-source-VSK_map-files-via-DVC.md

 ## Option graveyard: <!-- same as above -->

 - Option: Do not use DVC remote on Google drive.
-- Rejection Reason: Google Drive does not have two implementions
+- Rejection Reason: Google Drive does not have two implementations

 - Option: Use Github with git-lfs
 - Rejection Reason: The last time I checked it was 50 USD per 50 gigabytes.